top of page

 Something with a little sass is what Ms Hart always says.
 The reminder sombrering, she got up off the bed.
 Movements laboured, she picked up her phone, still uncharged, plugged it in and this time made sure to switch it on at the plug.

 The update for her phone she'd been putting off, now forced itself through.
-TV on, she flicked through a few channels after reading the welcome message on the screen.
-But with it being near twenty hours since she last had a good sleep, she lay across the bed again.
-It was now a toss-up as to which would power through.
-Her or the phone.
-Though the bed, having won over her jet-lagged body, wasn't fighting her cause.
+TV on, she read the welcome message on the screen before flicking the channels.
+As it'd been a while since she'd had any decent sleep, she rested back onto the bed.
+It was now a toss-up between her and her phone as to which would power through.
+But the bed, having won over her jet-lagged body, wasn't interested in fighting her cause.

 But what's a few minutes of shut-eye, eh?